-Coriander leaves have an intense scent and a musky, lemon-like aroma.
-They are becoming more and more fashionable in this country, especially since we are more open to the Asian cuisine.
-It is also an integral part of these kitchens.
-Especially the Vietnamese and Thai cuisine uses coriander leaves very versatile.
-It is liberally sprinkled over almost all dishes just like we used to do it with parsley.
+Coriander leaves have an intense fragrance and a musky, lemon-like aroma.
+They are becoming more and more fashionable in this country, especially since we have opened ourselves up to Asian cuisine.
+It is also an integral part of this kitchen.
+Primarily the Vietnamese and Thai cuisine uses Cilantro leaves very versatile.
+You can sprinkle it generously over almost all dishes, just like parsley.

-Coriander leaves are used to refine soups, fish dishes, as well as chutneys and poultry.
-They are added at the end of the cooking time.
-Like almost all herbs, they lose their delicate aroma in high heat.
+Coriander leaves themselves are used to refining soups, fish dishes, chutneys, and poultry.
+However, you should add it at the end of the cooking time.
+Like almost all herbs, they lose their delicate aroma in intense heat.

-They also flavor various Asian wok dishes, soups and curry.
-They are used in combination with ginger, spring onions, chilli and lemon grass.
+They also flavor various Asian wok dishes, soups, and curry and can be combined with ginger, spring onions, chili, and also lemongrass.

-Coriander leaves go well with the following herbs and spices: ginger, chili, parsley, garlic, chives, dill, basil, cardamom, cumin, mint
+Cilantro leaves go well with the following herbs and spices: ginger, chili, parsley, garlic, chives, dill, basil, cardamom, cumin, mint.

 Storage of spices and herbs

-Please put your spices and herbs in airtight containers (I personally prefer glasses because you can boil them in water and sterilize them this way).
-Store them dark, dry and cool.
+Please put your spices and herbs in airtight containers (I prefer glasses because you can boil them out).
+Store them in a dark, dry, and cool place.